abo-junghichi/stage0risc/README.md

 you should treat the endless sequence of binary (or octal or hexadecimal) numbers as the source-code to minimize the blob.
-What is worse, as you step further implementing a new feature to the compiler, you should re-implement all features that exist in previous step.
+What is worse,
+as you step further implementing a new feature to the compiler, you should re-implement all features that exist in previous step with the new compiler which new feature is added to.
-So the size of blob shows exponential growth as you step further.
+This iteration of re-implemention causes exponential growth of the blob size, makes a room for bugs and malwares to sneak in.
 Not linear growth, because added features ease writing longer codes.

 For example, below is the number of bytes of blobs